-If you are accessing the EU-TWIX database for the first time, please read the Terms of Reference accessible here.READ MORE
+If you are accessing the EU-TWIX website for the first time, please read the Terms of Reference (TOR) and Privacy Notice accessible here.READ MORE

 If you have any questions or comments regarding the EU-TWIX website or database, please do not hesitate to contact usREAD MORE

-EU-TWIX: A TOOL TO FACILITATE INFORMATION EXCHANGE ON ILLEGAL WILDLIFE TRADE IN THE EUROPEAN UNION
+EU-TWIX: A TOOL TO FACILITATE INFORMATION EXCHANGE ON ILLEGAL WILDLIFE TRADE IN EUROPE

 The success of EU-TWIX largely depends on the regular input of information relating to new seizures and offences by national law enforcement agencies.
 The contribution of all designated enforcement officers in each EU Member State is therefore essential to increase significantly the efficiency of this tool in a short-term period.

-This project has received funding from the European Commission (DG Environment and DG Home Affairs) and the Governments of Austria, Belgium, the Czech Republic, Estonia, Finland, France, Germany, Greece, Italy, Latvia, the Netherlands, Norway, Poland, Slovakia, Spain, Switzerland and the UK.
+This project has received funding from the European Commission (DG Environment and DG Home Affairs) and the Governments of Austria, Belgium, Croatia, Cyprus, the Czech Republic, Estonia, Finland, France, Germany, Italy, Latvia, the Netherlands, Norway, Poland, Slovakia, Spain, Switzerland and the United Kingdom.